 The Department of Clinical Psychology has adopted the scientist-practitioner model for its PhD program, and the local clinical scientist model for its PsyD program.
-These models assume that training in clinical psychology includes a broad and up-to-date knowledge of general psychology, experiences and supervision in research, psychological assessment (interviewing, observation, testing), psychological intervention, personal growth and integration, and communication of information.
-The faculty represent a wide range of clinical approaches, which are represented throughout the curriculum.
+Training in clinical psychology under these models includes a broad and up-to-date knowledge of general psychology, experiences and supervision in research, psychological assessment (interviewing, observation, testing), psychological intervention, personal growth and integration, and communication of information.
+A wide range of clinical approaches and research areas are represented in both the faculty and the curriculum.